samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 }
 ```

+> **Note:** You will have to replace `${YOUR_EMAIL}` with your own email address.

-For checking if the token passed to your API has an Admin tag, you should create a Nest.js [guard](https://docs.nestjs.com/guards) inside of the directory `common` (as it can be used by multiple controllers).
-The code you should place inside the file `admin.guard.ts` is the following one:
+To check if the token passed to your API has an admin role, you will have to create a Nest.js guard.
+To do so, create a file called `admin.guard.ts` inside the `src/common` directory and add the following code to it:

 ```typescript
 import { Injectable, CanActivate, ExecutionContext } from '@nestjs/common';